Travel guide

 3. 5G coverage and MRT network: Singapore's connectivity

-Singapore is, without exaggeration, one of the best-connected countries in the world.
-Since 2020, the government and private operators have invested massively in 5G infrastructure, and the results are visible: according to the latest reports from Opensignal and Ookla, Singapore consistently ranks among the top five countries globally for mobile internet speed.
+Singapore is, without exaggeration, one of the most connected countries in the world.
+Since 2020, the government and private operators have invested massively in 5G infrastructure, and the results are visible: according to the latest reports from Opensignal and Ookla, Singapore is consistently among the top five countries with the best mobile internet speed globally.

 Singapore's three major operators are:

-This has an important practical implication for eSIM users: while you're on the subway, the MRT's WiFi can handle your basic browsing without consuming your mobile data.
+This has an important practical implication for eSIM users: while you're using the metro, the MRT's WiFi can handle your basic browsing without consuming your mobile data.
 It's a real saving, especially on long commutes between Changi Airport and the city center, or between Orchard Road and Jurong East.

-In outdoor areas like Gardens by the Bay, Marina Bay Sands, Sentosa, or the Arab Quarter of Kampong Glam, the 4G/5G signal is excellent.
-You'll have no problems making video calls outdoors or uploading photos in real-time from anywhere on the island.
+In outdoor areas such as Gardens by the Bay, Marina Bay Sands, Sentosa, or the Arab Quarter of Kampong Glam, the 4G/5G signal is excellent.
+You'll have no problem making video calls outdoors or uploading photos in real-time from anywhere on the island.

 4. How to install and activate your eSIM for Singapore